-As an experienced website operation expert, I know that every script command carries the responsibility of maintaining system stability.In such an efficient and concise content management system as AnQiCMS, the scheduled task script is an indispensable tool for our daily maintenance and management.stop.shThe internal logic of the script, revealing how it gracefully stops the service and ensures a smooth transition of our website.
+As an experienced website operations expert, I know that every script command carries the responsibility of ensuring the stable operation of the system.In AnQiCMS, such an efficient and simple content management system, the scheduled task script is an indispensable tool for our daily maintenance and management.Today, let's delve into the AnQiCMS task schedulingstop.shThe internal logic of the script, uncovering how it gracefully stops the service and ensures a smooth transition of our website.

 In-depth analysis of the AnQiCMS scheduled tasks.stop.shscript

-AnQiCMS as an enterprise-level content management system developed based on the Go language, serves a wide range of small and medium-sized enterprises and content operation teams with its high performance and high concurrency features.When performing system maintenance, version upgrades, or troubleshooting, we often need to pause or restart core services.stop.shThe script was born for this purpose, ensuring that the main process of AnQiCMS can be safely terminated in a simple and efficient manner.This script is usually executed as part of a scheduled task, or when the service needs to be manually stopped.
+AnQiCMS is an enterprise-level content management system developed based on the Go language, serving a wide range of small and medium-sized enterprises and content operation teams with its high performance and high concurrency features.When performing system maintenance, version upgrades, or troubleshooting, we often need to suspend or restart the core services.stop.shThe script is exactly for this, it ensures that the main process of AnQiCMS can be safely terminated in a concise and efficient manner.This script is usually part of a scheduled task or executed manually when the service needs to be stopped.

 #!/bin/bash